Segun "Aeroland" Adewale: Early life

-Segun Adewale was born into the family of Mr. & Mrs Michael Adewale of Ile Aremo & Ile Ogegenijo quarters on May 15, 1966.
+Segun Adewale was born into the family of Mr. & Mrs. Michael Adewale of Ile Aremo & Ile Ogegenijo quarters on May 15, 1966.

 Segun Adewale had his Primary Education at the Seventh Day Adventist School, Abule Oja, Lagos between 1972 and 1978.
 In 1979, his parents decided that their first child must return to Ekiti so he could be groomed and well-grounded in the Ekiti norms, values and traditions; thus he was admitted into Ipoti High School the same year.
 At the school, he was the youngest player in the football team.
-Moreso, his philanthropic zeal came to fore at such a young age as he assisted indigent families in Ipoti especially in house construction and other menial jobs free of charge!
+His philanthropic zeal also came to fore at that young age as he assisted indigent families in Ipoti.
 Even though he did not conclude his secondary education in Ekiti, he grew up substantially to understand the morals and traditional values which an average Ekiti man is noted for.
 He eventually concluded his Secondary School education at the Oriwu College, Ikorodu, Lagos state 1983, where he also won laurels for the college.

 Segun Adewale attended the University of Ibadan between 1986 and 1990, where he bagged a Bachelor of Science degree in geography.
 He obtained his master's degree in public administration at the Lagos State University in 1995.
 He equally obtained a Certificate in Airline Management and Operations in 2012 and got a requisite Certificate in Flight Operations from the Institute of Flight Operations and Dispatcher (IFOD), Texas, USA in 2013.

 Professional background

 In 1997, Segun Adewale founded his own company, Aeroland Travel Limited, a business travel management, Air charter and Aviation training company.
 The company has won over 20 awards, including the Delta Airlines Award for Excellence in 2013, the Lufthansa Top Performer 2012, British Airways No. 1 Retail Agency in Nigeria.
-He is currently the Chairman of Aeroland Group, the Managing Director/CEO of Skyrace Nigeria Limited, the Chairman, Board Of Trustees Segun Adewale Foundation for Community Development.
+He is currently the Chairman of Aeroland Group, the Managing Director/CEO of Skyrace Nigeria Limited, the chairman, Board Of Trustees Segun Adewale Foundation for Community Development.